Principal Component Analysis (PCA) & Autoencoders

 Manifolds

 Intuitively, a manifold is a topological space that locally resembles Euclidean space near each point.
-Imagine a curved surface like a sphere—zooming in on any small patch makes it look flat, like \(\mathbb{R}^2\).
+Imagine a curved surface like a sphere.
+Zooming in on any small patch makes it look flat, like \(\mathbb{R}^2\).
 In machine learning, we often assume data lies on a low-dimensional manifold embedded in high-dimensional space.

-Definition: Manifold
+Definition: Manifold (Intuitive Form)

 An \(n\)-dimensional manifold \(\mathcal{M}\) is a topological space where every point \(p \in \mathcal{M}\) has an open neighborhood \(U\) that is homeomorphic to \(\mathbb{R}^n\).
-That is, there exists a continuous bijection \(\phi : U \to \mathbb{R}^n \) with continuous inverse.
+That is, there exists a continuous bijection \(\phi : U \to \mathbb{R}^n\) with continuous inverse.

-The Manifold Hypothesis: Real-world high-dimensional data (e.g., images, speech) tends to lie on or near a low-dimensional manifold embedded in the ambient space.
-For example, each \(64 \times 64\) grayscale face image can be represented as a point in \(\mathbb{R}^{4096}\), but the set of "realistic" face images occupies only a small, structured region of this space - likely a nonlinear manifold of much lower dimension, governed by factors such as pose, lighting, expression, and identity.
+For example, each \(64 \times 64\) grayscale face image can be represented as a point in \(\mathbb{R}^{4096}\), but the set of "realistic" face images occupies only a small, structured region of this space.
+That region is likely a nonlinear manifold of much lower dimension, governed by factors such as pose, lighting, expression, and identity.